24neurons/2048-client/README.md

 1. Clone the repository
 ` git clone https://github.com/24neurons/2048-client `

-2. Use the test.py file to interact with the server
+2. Use the test.py file to interact with the server by typing `python3 test.py` in the terminal ( if you have python installed )

 ## Further instruction